View basket (0 items $0.00)

 YogaUOnline: That unfortunately has become the way that yoga is perceived because that's how people got to know it.
 They did not get to know it as a great technique for building intro-receptive awareness and settling mind and body, but more like beautiful young models doing fancy poses.

 Donna Farhi: When I began practicing I was considered very flexible, very hyper mobile.
 But when I look at the practices that we were doing at that time, and even at the peak of doing what I would call quite virtuosic practice, those practices pale, they are almost pedestrian, in comparison to what's coming down the shute now, which is really, really extreme ranges of motion that you're more likely to see in circus performers than in the average person.

 And unfortunately when people see these images, there's the sense that if I only practice long enough, I could be able to do that too.
-The truth is what they're seeing is a freak of nature.
-You were born into that body that already had a propensity for hypermobility and even within the genetic coding of our collagen.
+The truth is what they're seeing is an exception, i.e. a person who was born into a body that had a propensity for hypermobility within the genetic coding of collagen.

 YogaUOnline: Yeah.
 Very interesting.
 Now before I let you go, I do want to hear a little bit more about this course you developed.
 I know you worked very hard, I think you spent three months preparing this course on common teaching mistakes in yoga that affect the SI joint and how to avoid those issues.
 So tell us about the course and what you will be covering.

 Donna Farhi: I’m very really excited about the power points because I commissioned Sonya Rooney who's done the illustrations for Yoga, Mind, Body, and Spirit and Pathways to a Centered Body.
 She came on board and we worked for three months or more on creating, not just new anatomical illustrations, but conceptual illustrations to take what can be very complex concepts and to present them graphically so that they're easily understood.